NPKelly/CS481-X-S20-capstone-homecu/docs/NickKelly.md

 ### February 4, 2020

 Met with the team to get a better understanding schedule for the rest of the semester.
 Wrote an outline for the team-created schedule for the semester.
 Will need to meet with the team/instructor/sponsor to make sure the schedule is not missing anything.

+### February 6, 2020

+Met with the sponsor to discuss the docker environment and the schedule going forward.

+### February 7, 2020

+Applied the github patch that the sponsor provided to the repository.